Distinction Bosch SB7 / SB23 OC / SB23 System

 The system was always delivered with three studs:

-The two small holes in the area of the electrical unit serve to supply the control with pilot pressure.
-The purely mechanical version of the SB23 LS system does not have these holes!
+The two small drillings in the area of the electrical unit are used to supply the control with pilot pressure.
+The purely mechanical design of the SB23 LS system does not have these drillings!

 Note!

-For the valves, there is a right and a left version (depending on which side the valves are mounted).
+For the valves there is a right-hand and a left-hand version (depending on which side the valves are mounted).

-The original valves had notches in the area of the studs.
-If this surface has been machined flat, 0.05mm thick shims must be added.
-These are intended to prevent the valve from binding.
+The original valves had notches in the area of the head studs.
+If these surfaces were machined, shims of 0.05mm must be fitted.
+These should prevent the valve from binding.